simrenbasra/simys-blog/_posts/2025-07-05-email_genie_part5.md

 ## Labelling Emails

 First, I needed to decide on some topics to categorise the emails into.
-Initially, I considered using more granular topics that would translate across most organisations.
-However, conscious of not wanting to spend too long on this phase, I decided to restrict the categories to five: Finance, Operations, Legal, Spam, and Personal.
+Initially, I considered using more granular topics that are common across most businesses.
+However, conscious of not wanting to spend too long on this phase, I decided to restrict the categories to the following: Finance, Operations, Legal, Spam, and Personal.
 You may recognise that the first three topics were identified at the start of the project, and I thought this would be a good place to begin since I had already used them when evaluating the embeddings.

 #### **Category Descriptions**